The Inside Days Trading Strategy – How it Works

 You then set your stops at one cent above or below the opposite end of the channel that your order was filled on.

 After this, it is simply a matter of managing your trades by calculating and setting profit targets.
 The simplest and most conservative profit target is the range of the inside day added to the trade entry price.
-There are however, more advanced exit strategies which are slightly more involved.
+There are, however, more advanced exit strategies that are slightly more involved.